Stanford-NavLab/LuPNT/docs/development.rst

 .. code-block:: bash

-        export PYTHONPATH="YOUR-PATH-TO-LUPNT/LuPNT/source/python:${PYTHONPATH}"
+        export PYTHONPATH="${PYTHONPATH}:YOUR-PATH-TO-LUPNT/LuPNT/source/python"

-You can check whether it was added by restarting your terminal session or VSCode and executing the following command
+You can check whether it was added by fully restarting your terminal session or VSCode and executing the following command

 .. code-block:: bash